zakaf/creativity/README.md

 * Attached session id to the header of search request
 * Input parameters for search request has been made
 * search request can now be made, but response has to be formatted
+* First search returns the single work with the most number of citations (currently author hardcoded as Chomczynski, P)

 Contact
 ----------
 * For bugs or feature requests please create a [creativity github issue](https://github.com/ldkz2524/creativity/issues).
+* Contact Dongkeun Lee (ldkz2524@ucla.edu)